trikko/guino/README.md

 cmake --build . --config Release
 ```

-Install libwebview in your system:
+Install libwebview in your system (optional, you can also just keep the library in your exe's directory):
 ```
 cmake --install .
 ```